TimVosch/Aqua/Theory/Orientation/Battery Types.md

 | Typical Battery Cost(US$, reference only)                | $50(7.2V)          | $60(7.2V)          | $25(6V)        | $100(7.2V)           | $100(7.2V)           | $5(9V)              |
 | Cost per Cycle(US$)11                                    | $0.04              | $0.12              | $0.10          | $0.14                | $0.29                | $0.10-0.50          |
 | Commercial use since                                     | 1950               | 1990               | 1970           | 1991                 | 1999                 | 1992                |

+### Conclusion
+The most important factor is weight and size.
+The MFM has to be small and preferably lightweight, although the latter is less important.
+Due to these requirements _Lead Acid_ batteries are not an option.

+MFM devices are supposed to be independent and should require little to no maintenance.
+Having 300 MFM devices require maintenance every 30 to 60 days will mean at least 5 to 10 per day.
+Having batteries that require no maintenance is optimal. _NiCd_ & _NiMH_ do not comply to these requirements.

+Now we're left with _Li-ion_,_Li-ion Polymer_, and _Reusable Alkaline_.
+The disadvantage of Reusable Alkaline is the size, Li-ion is about the same size.
+But Li-ion Polymer has all the advantages of Li-ion and is smaller.

+This orientation concludes that *Li-ion Polymer* is the best battery type for our scenario.

 ### Sources
 http://batteryuniversity.com/learn/archive/whats_the_best_battery